 Public Education, Involvement, and Participation

 Residents of the Town of Arlington are encouraged to learn about how to mitigate stormwater pollution.
 The following websites provide information about stormwater and how to keep our waters clean.
-Remember that all water that goes through the storm drains goes to our rivers, such as the Loosahatchie River.
+Remember - all water that goes through the storm drains goes to our rivers, such as the Loosahatchie River.

 Residential Tips to Reduce Stormwater Pollution

 Water quality is important: we all want clean, safe water!
 While business and commercial entities have their roles in reducing stormwater pollution, so do homeowners and private citizens.

 Preventing pollution from ending up in our rivers and streams starts at HOME.
 Here are a few tips on what you can do to protect our waterways:

 - Use fertilizers sparingly and sweep up driveways, sidewalks, and roads.

 Pet waste contains excessive nutrients and bacteria, which are harmful to humans, animals, and plants.
 ALWAYS bag your pet waste and dispose of properly – never leave pet waste on lawns, trails or public areas.